As we all know and lament, sizing can vary widely from brand to brand. Here’s how things work at Aqua Underwear!

 Packing Underwear Styles

 We currently carry 3 styles of packing underwear to meet a variety of fit and packing needs.
-Each is named after a norther Utah wildflower, cute -we know!
+Each is named after a northern Utah wildflower, cute -we know!

 Sego